van conversion mistakes - IMG 7520

 The Mistake: Poor Bed Design

-Real Example: A builder created a beautiful Murphy bed system that required significant effort to deploy and took up half the van's living space when extended.
-The complex mechanism broke after four months, leaving them with an unusable bed.
+Real Case: A builder created a nice Murphy bed system that needed a lot of effort to set up and took up half the van's living space when pulled out.
+The complex setup broke after four months, leaving them with a bed they couldn't use.

 Why It Happens: